georgecatalin/Certificates-from-Online-Courses/README.md

 * Eduonix https://www.eduonix.com/
 * Educative https://www.educative.io/

-This is the manner I used to  improve my skills and gain the new ones I deemed useful.
+This is the manner I use to  improve my skills and gain the new ones I deem useful.

+![continuous learning](Learning.png)

-## “Learning is a Lifelong Process”
+Learning is a Lifelong Process
 “We now accept the fact that learning is a lifelong process of keeping abreast of change.
 And the most pressing task is to teach people how to learn.” -  Peter Drucker

-![continuous learning](Learning.png)